highrow623/pseudoregalia-multiplayer/running-the-server.md

 # Running the Server

+The mod requires someone to run the server on a computer that is reachable by everyone who will connect.
+There are many ways to do this.
+This guide describes setting it up on AWS because that's what I've been using when hosting, but there are definitely other options.
+However if you don't want to use AWS, you're a bit more on your own (for now).

 ## AWS EC2 Instance

 This guide will walk you through getting the server running on an AWS EC2 instance.
-Creating an account is free and you should get some credits when joining which will last for 6 months to a year.
+Creating an account is free and you should get some credits to cover costs when joining which will last for 6 months to a year.

 ### Create Security Group